DataStax-Academy/zdm-scenario-katapod/step1.md

 _(Depending on your browser and popup-blocker settings, chances are no tab will open at this point.
 In that case, simply grab the URL output on your console and manually point a new tab to that address.)_

-Now start a loop that periodically inserts a new status.
+Now start a loop that periodically inserts a new (timestamped) status for Eva.
 You'll keep it running througout the practice, to put the "zero-downtime" aspect to test:

 ```bash
 ### client